INVESTOR, ADVISOR AND PHILANTHROPIST.

 Sonja has invested in over 50 companies throughout her career including “home runs” like Acme Packet, F5 Networks, McAfee Associates, and Q1 Labs.
 Many of her investments have achieved multi billion dollar valuations in the public markets.
 In 2015, Worth Magazine ranked Sonja among the 100 Most Powerful People in Finance in the World.
 Sonja currently serves as an outside director on the board of 128 Technology.

 Sonja graduated, with Distinction, from the McIntire School of Commerce at University of Virginia and received her MBA from the Harvard Business School.

 Sonja values family, community and work.
 She is the founder of Project Glimmer, a non-profit that inspires at-risk teenage girls and women to believe in themselves by letting them know their community cares.

-She serves as a Director of Project Glimmer, The Pristine Mind Foundation, the President's Advisory Group and the Foundation Board of the McIntire School of Commerce both at the University of Virginia.
-She is a past Director the Western Association of Venture Capitalists (WAVC), the Thomas Jefferson Foundation and Meals on Wheels of San Francisco.
+She serves as a Director of Project Glimmer, The Pristine Mind Foundation, and the President's Advisory Group at the University of Virginia.
+She is a past Director of the Western Association of Venture Capitalists (WAVC), the Thomas Jefferson Foundation, the Foundation Board of the McIntire School of Commerce at the University of Virginia, and Meals on Wheels of San Francisco.
 She is also the past President of the Western Association of Venture Capitalists (WAVC).